 Confusional events and night terrors last from a few minutes to up to 40 minutes and typically not longer than that.
 These are NOT dreams and explains why your child won’t even remember them in the morning.
 It also explains why you may not be able to comfort him if he is crying or screaming.
 Night terrors are usually a shorter 1 to 5 minutes.

 Stay tuned for part 2 where I will explain what nightmares are, when they occur at night, what age they start and when they stop in babies and toddlers.
-If you haven’t already, you might want to get free updates in your e-mail inbox or via your favorite feed reader, so you won’t miss a thing!
+If you haven’t already, you might want to sign up for one of our free guides, and you’ll also get free updates in your e-mail inbox, so you won’t miss a thing!